Skip to main content

 • Bearer tokens: Whoever holds the token can use the capability

-• Self-certifying: No central authority needed to verify
+• Self-certifying: No central authority needed to verify — the token itself contains proof

 • Delegatable: Users can grant subsets of their capabilities to others

-• Cryptographically signed: Tamper-proof and verifiable
+• Cryptographically signed: Tamper-proof and verifiable by anyone

-ReCap Integration
+ReCap Integration with SIWE

 Ability String Format

-TinyCloud uses a hierarchical ability string format:
+TinyCloud uses a hierarchical ability string format to define specific actions:

 tinycloud.{resource}/{action}